hpcugent/config-templates/README.md

 #### profile

-The profile is similar to the simple one (it are the same values after all we want to set), but by targetting `metaconfig` usage, a different prefix is used.
+The profile `tests/profiles/config.pan` is similar to the simple one (it are the same values after all we want to set), but by targetting `metaconfig` usage, a different prefix is required.

 ```
 object template config;